Ojibway Park is home to some of the oldest trees in the area.

 This park lays undisturbed and when trees fall to the ground they offer natural planks for chipmunks and squirrels playfully chasing each other in circles.

-It is a park where a quiet meditation will evolve into a blending of man and nature as the park’s sounds not only surround you but the life of it moves through you.
+It is a park where a quiet meditation will evolve into a blending of human and nature as the park’s sounds not only surround you but the life of it moves through you.
 If you’re still enough, the park will kiss you on your nose, asking you to play.
 To some, this park is a natural cathedral for getting in touch with their inner selves, with a view of the heavens like this, who could wonder why.

 The raucous yipping of gregarious birds sounds this particular cathedral like a soulful church choir.